 Use the resources and the setting to your advantage.

-Tools like RingCentral Video enable you to share your portfolio, presentations, videos, or infographics.
+Tools like RingCentral Video enable you to share your online resume, presentations, videos, or infographics.
 If appropriate, this is the perfect platform to showcase your skills and add a little creativity to your interview.
 Anything that sets you apart will catch their attention–and this applies to in-person or virtual meetings!

 Arrive a few minutes early.

 Just as you would plan to arrive at an interview site with 10-15 minutes to spare, it’s also good practice to click on a meeting link a few minutes early.
 This will give you a chance to check your camera settings to ensure a smooth conversation.
 The extra minutes also give you time to prepare your computer by making sure all extra windows and tabs are closed and if you plan on sharing your portfolio or presentation, that it’s ready and easy to access.